VerySleepy/verysleepy/README.md

 * Use wxWidgets 2.9.5
 * Fix problems caused by dbghelp.dll hijacking
 * More user interface improvements
+* Contributed by Michael Vance:
+    * Add CSV export for the callstack view
+    * UI fixes and code cleanup

 ##### Version 0.83 (2013-08-22):